-From the Coach’s Corner, if your company is asked to buy ads in a firefighter or police publication, it’s recommended that you ask the appropriate questions:
+If you’re asked to buy ads in a firefighter or police publication, it’s recommended that you ask the appropriate questions:

 What is the cover price, how many copies will be printed, where will they be distributed, when is the publication date, and who will read it?